Borche/rpg-adventurer-game/README.md

 # rpg-adventurer-game
-Game developed in an online course for learning phaser
+Game developed in an online course for learning phaser, with my personal additions to the game such as shooting fireball.

 Live here: https://borche.github.io/rpg-adventurer-game/